A21 safety package

 Hurst Green to Hastings safety improvements continue

 We’ve made great progress with the first phase of safety improvement work on this section of the A21, which has included vegetation clearance, new safety barrier, road markings, road studs improvements and resurfacing.
-We’ll soon be moving onto our next phase which will include work to upgrade and improve signage:
+We’ve moved onto our next phase, which will include work to upgrade and improve signage:

 • improving the information, visibility and positioning of signs